Overcoming Trauma & Grief: Eliminate The Hurts That Haunt You

 Going through emotional trauma or grief can leave a lasting imprint on the brain.
 In order to properly heal it, it is critical to get the right diagnosis.
 It is critically important because the symptoms of PTSD and traumatic brain injury (TBI) often overlap (anxiety, depression, irritability, headaches, and insomnia), but the treatments are very different.
 In fact, treating PTSD as if it is a TBI, or vice versa, can actually make people worse, which is why we believe neuro- imaging studies are so important when people struggle and find that the simple treatments to feel better fast are ineffective.

-As mentioned in Dr. Daniel Amen’s new book, “Feel Better Fast and Make it Last,” grief is often mislabeled as depression, ADHD, PTSD, panic disorder, and other psychiatric conditions.
+As mentioned in Dr. Daniel Amen’s new book, “Feel Better Fast and Make it Last,” overcoming trauma and grief is often mislabeled as depression, ADHD, PTSD, panic disorder, and other psychiatric conditions.
 If you experience symptoms of these conditions after a loss, consider doing grief work before taking medication.
 If grief is misdiagnosed, psychotropic medications can get in the way of or even prolong recovery.

 On July 16, 2003, Steven, a 33-year-old bicycle repair mechanic working in Santa Monica, California, insisted on having an early lunch.
 He was not sure why, but he felt drawn to the Santa Monica Farmers’ Market, so he headed there on foot.
 As he arrived, George Russell Weller, 86, lost control of his car and barreled through the three-block-long farmers’ market.
 Steven later said, “I thought he was going to run over my legs, I thought I would lose my legs.”
 At the last possible moment, he managed to jump out of the way.
 In the chaos, 10 people were killed, and more than 50 were injured.
 Steven, who had been a military tank commander in the first Gulf War, used the medical skills he had learned to help save others.
 Still, a woman died in his arms.